 Geological Survey.
 Public domain.)

-bodily features, but rather distant genetically, having diverged
+anatomical and physiological features, but are rather distant

 only species of crocodilian that naturally shares habitat with a